 Materials and Model Fees

 Materials fees and model fees not included in tuition must be paid with class registration.
-The course description will indicate what materials are needed or to contact the Registrar for a materials list.
+The course description will indicate what materials are needed or refer to the class materials list (or contact the Registrar for a list).
 If materials are not mentioned, bring the supplies you have or think you might need.
 Typically materials are discussed the first day of class and your instructor will tell you if additional materials are needed.